 We are responsible for the maintenance of 6500kms of road network.
 Many of these roads have associated land or verges which, in the majority of cases, also belong to us.
 Any trees situated in these areas are our responsibility.

 We maintain and preserve our trees while making sure they do not pose a risk to people or property.
 We deal with the management and maintenance of trees situated on highway land throughout Somerset.
-We also deal with tree enquiries from the public and parish and district councils.
+We also deal with tree enquiries from the public and parish councils.
 We can also provide general advice about horticultural or arboricultural related issues.

-When we receive an enquiry we record the details and check our records to make sure we own the tree.
+When we receive an enquiry, we record the details and check our records to make sure we own the tree.
 Most of the time we will visit the site to inspect the tree.

 We deal with emergencies as soon as possible, and less urgent cases within 10 working days.

-If a tree outside your house needs pruning, please contact us
+If a tree outside your house needs pruning, please contact us.

 Permission to fell or prune a tree

-Report an overhanging hedge
+Report an overhanging hedge obstructing the road

 Maintaining a hedge is the responsibility of the landowner.
 If a hedge encroaches on a highway and causes a hazard or an obstruction, the landowner is expected to cut the hedge back.
-If a landowner fails in this duty and this inconveniences highway users, we can serve notice on the owner to ensure the hazard or obstruction is removed. you can find out how to report an overhanging hedge obstructing the road here.
+If a landowner fails in this duty and this inconveniences highway users, we can serve notice on the owner to ensure the hazard or obstruction is removed.

 If you are concerned that a Council-owned tree is damaging your property.